 At the time of this writing, elf Halo Glow is not in stores.
 Since elf normally brings their top performing products to major retailers, it would not be surprising to see this item in stores by the end of the year. elf is having trouble keeping the product in stock online.

-In conclusion of this elf Halo Glow Liquid Filter review, I do like the product, and I will continue to use it.
 The biggest drawbacks are the sticky finish, and I personally do not like the shiny look on my skin when I wear this as foundation.
 For days when you feel like adding an extra step into your routine, this product will give you a healthy glow and a smoothing effect, as well as a blurred look in photography.
-I personally do not think this is something to go crazy over, but it is nice.
+Do you typically use complexion boosters?
 Until next time, continue to let your true beauty shine.

 One Response

-1. I wasn’t as impressed with this product as much as I was impressed with the NYX Blur foundation.
+I wasn’t as impressed with this product as much as I was impressed with the NYX Blur foundation.
 I actually mixed the two together and liked the finish.